thatoddmailbox/PrivateAuth/README.md

 ## Roles
 _This section is non-normative._

-The PrivateAuth specification does not have a concept of a user's roles.
+The PrivateAuth specification does not include the concept of roles for a user.
 However, endpoints _MAY_ implement this concept by allowing an administrator to define roles as lists of permissions, and then allow assigning users to those roles.

 For example, an administrator could configure their endpoint to have an "Editor" role with permissions of `["sampleapp:read", "sampleapp:write", "differentapp:documents.read", "differentapp:documents.write"]`.
-Then, any users with this role assigned would automatically have those permissions added to their overall `permissions` array.
+Then, any users with the "Editor" role assigned would automatically have those permissions added to their overall `permissions` array.

 ## Implementations
 * [OpenResty script](https://github.com/thatoddmailbox/privateauth-openresty)